Tips on Protecting Yourself from ATM skimming

 Below are some quick tips you should keep in mind to protect yourself from ATM skipping:

-#4.
-Whenever entering your debit/credit card’s PIN, make sure to cover the keypad with one hand and type with the other.
-Scammers often times install hidden cameras in to capture the PIN that is being entered by the user and can later on physically take your card from you.
+4. Whenever entering your debit/credit card’s PIN, make sure to cover the keypad with one hand and type with the other.
+Scammers oftentimes install hidden cameras in to capture the PIN that is being entered by the user.
+Later on, they can physically take your card from you.

 Below is an example of how well hidden an ATM skimmer can be placed: